-Carlisle Modular Tray Roof Garden Systems can be a low maintenance feature of a building.
-Budget and time allowances for Modular Tray Roof Gardens vary dependent on design, e.g., growth media and plant selection.
-As with any biological system, Carlisle Modular Tray Roof Gardens require proper care and maintenance to thrive and perform as designed.
+Carlisle Roof Gardens can be a low maintenance feature of a building.
+Budget and time allowances for Roof Gardens vary dependent on design, e.g., growth media and plant selection.
+As with any biological system, Carlisle Roof Gardens require proper care and maintenance to thrive and perform as designed.

-This attachment outlines Carlisle's recommendations for maintenance on Modular Tray Roof Garden systems in American Horticultural Society (AHS) Plant Heat-Zones 3-8.
-Modular Tray Roof Garden systems installed outside of Zones 3-8 should be addressed on a case-by-case basis.
-Failure to perform maintenance as outlined in this attachment can and will hinder the performance of the system.
+This attachment outlines Carlisle's requirements for maintenance on Roof Garden systems in American Horticultural Society (AHS) Plant Heat-Zones 3-8.
+Roof Garden systems installed outside of Zones 3-8 may require additional care and maintenance to ensure success.
+Failure to perform the maintenance outlined in this attachment can and may hinder the performance of the Roof Garden system.

-Care and Maintenance procedures of non-standard Carlisle planting options are project specific and will be the sole responsibility of the building owner to develop and perform.
+Care and maintenance requirements of non-standard Carlisle planting options are project specific and will be addressed on case-by-case basis.

-Immediately After Installation
+Immediately After Planting